Police: Man Allegedly Sprayed Women With Substance That Made Them Feel 'Dizzy' At Owings Mills Grocery Stores

 OWINGS MILLS, Md.
-(WJZ) — Baltimore County Police are investigating two incidents where women reported they were sprayed with an unknown substance at the grocery store earlier this month.
-They said the substance made them feel “dizzy and weak.”
+(WJZ) — Baltimore County Police are investigating two incidents where women reported they were sprayed with an unknown substance that made them feel “dizzy and weak” while shopping at grocery stores in Owings Mills earlier this month.

-Police are looking to identify the man pictured below that they say was involved in both incidents.

-Officers responded to the Giant grocery store in the 10200 block of Mill Run Circle in Owings Mills on Sept.
-8. A woman said she was approached by a man who said she had something on her pant leg.
+The first incident happened on September 8 at the Giant grocery store in the 10200 block of Mill Run Circle in Owings Mills.
+A woman said she was approached by a man who said she had something on her pant leg.
 When the woman touched the substance it made her feel dizzy.
 Surveillance footage from the store shows the man spraying an unknown substance on the woman and following her throughout the store.

 The man then followed her out of the store, but when she made a scene about him following her, he left the area.